sapphiredev/pieces/README.md

 ## Description

-Pieces make up the core of the [Sapphire Framework][].
-In the design of [Sapphire Framework][] your commands, events, preconditions and more are "pieces".
+Pieces make up the core of the [Sapphire Framework](https://github.com/sapphiredev/framework).
+In the design of [Sapphire Framework](https://github.com/sapphiredev/framework) your commands, events, preconditions and more are "pieces".
 They are pieces of your code, that make up the whole.

 ## Buy us some doughnuts